GeekExtreme

 • Up-to-date: Always keep your site updated.
 When visitors see old promos and information that’s out of date, it gives them the impression that you don’t care.

 • Relevant content: Your website should be designed to appeal to your target audience.
 Include relevant information and features.
-As soon as they’re on your site, they should feel at home.
+They should feel at home as soon as they’re on your site.

-• Easy to find and use: Your site needs to show up when local residents search for your company.
+• Easy to find and use: Your site must appear when local residents search for your company.
 Search Engine Optimisation helps with this.

 But all of this will not bring money in unless your website is simple to navigate and secure so that customers are not worried about carrying out transactions through it.
 Make sure you have an SSL certificate, there’s no spammy feel, and your content has no spelling or grammatical errors.